Subdivisions

 In some cases, a development agreement may be required to address issues such as road improvements, provision of utility services, etc. The development agreement will be registered by caveat on the title of the parcels affected.

-Sample Condition 5: Evidence prepared by an Alberta Lands Surveyor and submitted to Beaver County to confirm that the location of all improvements on the property conform to the County’s Land Use Bylaw …
+Sample Condition 5: Evidence prepared by an Alberta Lands Surveyor and submitted to Municipal Planning Services to confirm that the location of all improvements on the property conform to the County’s Land Use Bylaw …

 This condition requires the landowner/developer to hire an Alberta Land Surveyor to prepare a sketch showing the dimensions of the proposed subdivision, dimensions of all improvements relative to the closest property lines (proposed or existing), and the location of the septic system (e.g. pump out, mound, etc.) to the proposed property lines.